Chad Meyers

 Chad William Meyers (born August 8, 1975), is a former infielder and outfielder in Major League Baseball who played for the Chicago Cubs and the Seattle Mariners in parts of four seasons spanning 1999–2003.

 Career

-Commonly nicknamed 'Chaddie' and 'Chuckie', He later attended Creighton University in Omaha, NE, where he played for the Creighton Bluejays men's baseball team.
+Commonly nicknamed 'Chaddie' and 'Chuckie', He later attended Creighton University in Omaha, Nebraska, where he played for the Creighton Bluejays baseball team.

 Later, Meyers played in the Mexican Baseball League, and winter ball for the Leones del Caracas and Caribes de Anzoátegui clubs of the Venezuelan Professional Baseball League.